TedCha/spark-cluster-computer/README.md

 res0: Long = 2813
 ```

-Congratulations, you now have a working Spark Cluster Computer!
+Congratulations, you now have a working Spark Cluster Computer.

 **Go forth and do great things!**